Tuppence Middleton: Career

-In 2018, she starred in Vicky Jones' play The One at the Soho Theatre in London and got the part of Lucy in the feature film Downton Abbey (2019), which she later reprised in Downton Abbey: A New Era (2022).
+In 2018, she starred in Vicky Jones' play The One at the Soho Theatre in London and got the part of Lucy Smith in the feature film Downton Abbey (2019), which she later reprised in Downton Abbey: A New Era (2022).
 In 2019, she played the lead role in the mystery drama Disappearance at Clifton Hill.
 This film was soon followed by the psychological horror Possessor (2020), the Netflix-distributed historical miniseries The Defeated (2020), also known as Shadowplay, and David Fincher's biographical drama Mank (2020), in which she portrayed the wife of Herman J. Mankiewicz, the co-writer of Citizen Kane (1941).

 She narrated BBC World Service documentaries about the Spitfire and the life of Prince Philip, Duke of Edinburgh in 2020 and 2021, respectively.
 In 2021, Middleton also narrated an immersive step inside a story audiovisual tour for Hyde Park in London based around The Great Exhibition and written by Elizabeth Macneal for the BARDEUM mobile app.
 She recently starred alongside Martin Compston and Rupert Penry-Jones in ITV1's drama Our House (2022), and is set to star in the folk horror film Lord of Misrule with Ralph Ineson and Matt Stokoe, directed by William Brent Bell.
-She currently is starring in the National Theatre as Elizabeth Taylor in the Sam Mendes directed Jack Thorne play The Motive and the Cue opposite Johnny Flynn as Richard Burton and Mark Gatiss as Sir John Gielgud.
+In 2023 she starred in the National Theatre as Elizabeth Taylor in the Sam Mendes directed Jack Thorne play The Motive and the Cue opposite Johnny Flynn as Richard Burton and Mark Gatiss as John Gielgud.

+In 2024, she was cast as Frances Forsyte in the 5 and PBS adaptation of the The Forsyte Saga, opposite Danny Griffin as Young Jolyon.
+The first series was broadcast in the UK in Autumn 2025.

 In 2025, she played Annie Ernaux in the stage adaptation of her autobiographical novel The Years.

 Personal life

 Middleton has obsessive–compulsive disorder (OCD) that she developed at the age of 12.
 In 2021, she conducted a series of interviews on the matter for BBC Radio 4, in which she talked with a clinical psychologist and a couple of other people struggling with the disorder.
 Middleton revealed that she "struggles with self-imposed routines that sometimes stop her leaving the house, as well as obsessive mental counting and compulsive checking behaviours".
 She also stated that she has emetophobia, a fear of vomiting, which increases her excessive preoccupation with cleanliness.
+Middleton's memoir about living with OCD, Scorpions, was published in 2025.

 She has denied rumours that she is related to Catherine, Princess of Wales, with whom she shares a surname.

 In August 2022, it was reported that Middleton had given birth to her first child with Swedish film director Måns Mårlind.